johnpuddephatt/stgeorges/_volunteering/minibus-driver.md

 ---
 title: Minibus Driver
+description: |-
-description: "Do you have a relevant UK driving license\nDriving community groups to different venues.  \nFull Midas training will be given if required  "
+  Do you have a relevant UK driving license?

+  We’re looking for a volunteer to help us by driving community groups to different venues in the local area.

+  Full Midas training will be given if required.
 hours: Flexible to your needs

 ---